 More about Laventura Viura

 MacRobert & Canals is a small, family-run winery with its cellar in Logroño and vineyards scattered across the region.
 The winemaking is handled by young South African Bryan MacRobert who was born in Cape Town, grew up in a winemaking family in Swartland, and studied Viticulture and Enology at the University of Stellenbosch.

 Now firmly established in Rioja, he is part of the new generation of winemakers in the region who are moving away from barrel-ageing as the defining characteristic of their wines and instead looking to make fresher, more elegant wines which better reflect the essence of the traditional grapes grown in the region.
 In his own words, he “prioritises the vineyard over the cellar” and strives to make high-quality wines with a strong sense of place that really showcase the diversity of soils, climates, vineyards and grape varieties that exist within Rioja.

-The grapes are selected from a variety of low-yielding, dry-farmed old vines.
-Now there’s a lot to be said about old vines, but to avoid an in-depth botany lecture let’s just say that old vines are important because as vines get older, they become less fertile.
+This wine is made from Viura grapes which are selected from a variety of low-yielding, dry-farmed old vines.
+Old vines are important because as vines get older, they become less fertile.
 So, you have more plant and less production, resulting in better quality fruit.
-(If you want to hear a more in-depth explanation, together with more details about Bryan’s approach to winemaking, take a listen to our interview with Bryan on the MacRobert & Canals producer page.)

 Inside the winery, the wine is fermented in large, old 600-litre French oak foudres (large barrels) and then aged for one year on the lees in large oak barrels, to ensure the wine takes on all the characteristics of the grape before being bottled.